 While a wood deck can be a beautiful addition to your home, it’s important to remember that it will require some upkeep.
 Be sure to factor in the cost of regular maintenance when deciding if a wood deck is the right choice for you.
 This includes sanding, staining, and sealing the wood periodically to protect it from moisture and insects.
 You will need to carry out these tasks more often if you live in an area with a lot of rain or humidity.

 Composite decking may be a better option if you don’t want to deal with the hassle of maintaining a wood deck.
 Composite decking materials come with a higher price tag initially, but they are worth it in the long run.

-Make sure to read our article “5 Ways to Increase the Visual Appeal of Your Deck or Patio Project” for more tips on making your deck look great!
+Make sure to read our article “5 Easy Deck Improvement Ideas to Decorate Your Space” for more tips on making your deck look great!